 It can be difficult to find the balance between a recovered mindset and meeting the demands of a sport or career.
-With some of my clients in the entertainment industry, there are pressures to look a certain way and fit a mold that their bodies may not be meant to fit.
+With some of my Los Angeles clients in the entertainment industry, there are pressures to look a certain way and fit a mold that their bodies may not be meant to fit.
 It can be difficult to navigate knowing they need to eat a certain amount of times a day and then have an agent say, “Lose five pounds for this role.”

 The hardest decision is when there is a realization that staying in either the sport or career is just too detrimental to your health.
 It is certainly not easy to walk away from something you’ve put work into.
 And that can also be said about your recovery.
 Are you willing to give up a healthy body and mind for a potential chance at a gold medal or lucrative career even if it means killing yourself along the way?

 You may also have the option of challenging what a sport or career emphasizes as far as body image and diet pressures.
 There are many models and actors who are embracing bigger bodies and not letting the pressures to lose weight define them.
 With this option, there is a risk of rejection along the way as we do still live in a culture that overvalues thinness.
 With that being said, this may be a safe option primarily for those who feel stable in recovery and are able to actively use coping skills to fight urges.
 If your recovery has reached a place of advocacy this definitely could be a path to take.

-Leaving a passion behind or re-defining how it fits into your life can be a huge change.
+Leaving a passion behind or redefining how it fits into your life can be a huge change.
 You may feel sad or mad.
 That’s okay.
 Ultimately, the decision you make will be the one that supports you in your recovery.
-If staying in the activity is going to trigger calorie counting, weekly weigh-ins or criticism for not looking a certain way, is it worth it?
+If staying in the activity is going to trigger calorie counting, weekly weigh-ins, or criticism for not looking a certain way, is it worth it?
 If you know where the eating disorder thrives then why play with fire?
 Ultimately, the decision will be based

 Learn more about our cognitive-behavioral approach to eating disorder therapy.